Logarithmic Subdiffusion from a Damped Bath Model: Acknowledgements

 \section{Acknowledgements}

 This work was made possible through the support of Grant 62210 from the John Templeton Foundation.
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
+For the purpose of open access, the authors have applied a Creative Commons attribution license (CC BY) to any Author Accepted Manuscript version arising from this submission.